MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-list-form.md

 **Q:** What happens when guest users access a list that has a custom form?

-**A:** Guest users get an error message if they try to access a list form that's been customized using PowerApps.
+**A:** Guest users get an error message if they try to access a list form that's been customized using Power Apps.

 **Q:** As an administrator, how do I get a list of all customized forms in my organization?